apple/coremltools/docs-guides/source/opt-overview.md

 different kinds of schemes, and how various algorithms implemented in `coremltools` can help you achieve memory and latency savings on your model.

-Visit [What's New](opt-whats-new) to see what is available on different OS versions.
+Visit [What’s New](opt-whats-new) to see what is available on different OS versions.
 Go over the [example overview section](opt-overview-examples) to get a quick idea of typical workflows and to get a tour of compression APIs applied on a standard convnet and a generative model.